 State schools exist not only in a variety of forms, but with nuances between those.
 Some areas continue to have a selective system at 11; others do not.
-Many secondary schools – and a few primary schools – are now academies.
+Most secondary schools – and quite a few primary schools – are now academies.
 Plenty of these are part of large academy chains such as Harris Federation, E-Act or ARK.
 Other schools are free schools, set up by local groups, often with a faith designation.
 These are all state schools, funded by the government, but academies and free schools are not overseen by local authorities.
 Controversially, they are permitted to employ unqualified teachers, set their own admission criteria and ignore the national curriculum..

 State schools - the main contenders